-This article shows which types of accidents occur in practice when working with mobile elevating work platforms, which immediate measures really help - and what is important at great heights when conventional escape routes are no longer sufficient.
+This article shows which types of accidents occur in practice when working with mobile elevating work platforms, which immediate measures really help - and what is important at great heights when classic escape routes are no longer sufficient.

 Common causes of accidents